 You will enter a contract with a property manager which will define the terms and length of an agreement.

 Agreements generally are over the course of a year.
-However landlords looking to exit their agreement early with their property manager, may face an exit fee.
+However, landlords looking to exit their agreement early with their property manager may face an exit fee.

 Adversely for landlords, it creates a financial hit should they want to exit an agreement early.
+While this can be costly for landlords, that’s the price they must pay for ending an agreement before the agreed-upon date.

 If landlords do feel that their property manager isn’t performing as expected or worse, breaking the terms of the agreement, there is room for action to be taken.
+This is only fair.
+A landlord shouldn’t be locked into an agreement where the property manager isn’t performing the job as promised.

 There a host of regulatory bodies’ property managers require to be signed up with, The Property Ombudsman & ARLA, for example.
 These regulatory bodies can be reached out to in order to push through any complaints.